kubernetes-sigs/gateway-api/site-src/v1alpha2/guides/traffic-splitting.md

 The [HTTPRoute resource](/v1alpha2/api-types/httproute) allows you to specify weights to shift traffic between different backends.
 This is useful for splitting traffic during rollouts, canarying changes, or for emergencies.
-The HTTPRoute `spec.rules.forwardTo` accepts a list of backends that a route rule will send traffic to.
+The HTTPRoute `spec.rules.backendRefs` accepts a list of backends that a route rule will send traffic to.
 The relative weights of these backends define the split of traffic between them.
 The following YAML snippet shows how two Services are listed as backends for a single route rule.
 This route rule will split traffic 90% to